home-assistant/architecture/adr/0002-minimum-supported-python-version.md

 ## Consequences

 - June 1, 2019: Deprecate Python 3.5
-- August 1, 2019: Adopt that Home Assistant will support the latest 2 major releases of Python.
+- August 1, 2019: Adopt that Home Assistant will support the latest 2 minor releases of Python.
 This means that we drop support for Python 3.5.

 We have three installation methods.
 Both Hass.io and Docker are already using the latest Python version.
 The next Debian Stable will ship with Python 3.7, so Hassbian users might not need to do anything besides updating their distro.